drinfernoo/repository.example/README.md

+Tutorial and example repository for setting up a GitHub-hosted Kodi repo.
+For an example of a repo created using this method (including submodules), see https://www.github.com/jurialmunkey/repository.jurialmunkey/.

 # BASIC - How to setup for hosting on GitHub Pages

 In order to follow this tutorial, first [use this repository as a template](https://github.com/drinfernoo/repository.example/generate) for a new repository, and then clone your newly created repository locally.
 For the simplest file manager source URL, it is recommended to name your newly created repository as `YOUR_USERNAME_HERE.github.io`.